May I claim a tax deduction for my donation to the Resource Center?

 Teaching Tools is funded solely through generous cash and product donations from our Tampa Bay community including businesses, foundations and individuals.
 We also partner with The Kids In Need Foundation, a national 501 (c) 3 charitable organization that provides free school supplies to students in need through its national network of resource centers.

-May students volunteer at the Teaching Tools Store for community service hours?
+May students volunteer at the Teaching Tools Resource Center for community service hours?

 Being a student is hard enough with the pressure to wear the right things and sport the right hairstyle.
 So when your family is so financially challenged that you come to class without pencils or paper, learning becomes an uphill battle.